 Students pursuing an emphasis in English have a broad array of interests in the language and written arts.
 These students are prepared for transfer by studying a variety of curricula that spans culture, politics, and concepts from around the world while focusing on rhetoric, literature, and creative writing.

 The English department publishes Prairie Ink, a literary annual, that welcomes fiction, creative non-fiction, poetry, drama, and literary criticism.
-Prairie Ink also accepts graphic narratives that can be successfully reproduced into black and white photography.
+Prairie Ink also accepts graphic and visual works.
 Submissions from the Barton community are encouraged.

 Associate in Arts

-Barton Community College's English curriculum is designed to provide the general education requirement and core English courses for students who plan to transfer to a four year college or university to complete a bachelor's degree in English or related field.
-In addition to Composition I, Composition II and Introduction to Literature coursework, Barton offers a variety of transfer electives including Creative Writing, American Literature and Shakespeare.
+Barton Community College's English curriculum is designed to provide the general education requirement and core English courses for students who plan to transfer to a four-year college or university to complete a bachelor's degree in English or a related field.
 Electives must meet the requirements of the transfer institution.
 Students should coordinate with their advisor for transfer requirements.